Solstices & Equinoxes, and the Persian tradition

 Mehregan or the festival of Autumn occurs during autumnal equinox.
 It also has Zoroastrian roots and was created to honor “mehr” (friendship and love).
 Mehregan also is a celebration of the harvest.
 Though Mehregan is not as big a celebration as Nowruz, especially in Iran, it is observed and celebrated by certain Iranian organizations around the world.
 In particular, Persian non-profit organizations Payvand in northern California and NIPOC in southern California celebrate Mehregan in a 2-day long festival with Persian music, dance, art and craft and more.
 Here is more on the history of Mehregan.
 I believe Mehregan is observed and celebrated more elaborately in California than it is back home.

 Winter equinox is equivalent to Yalda, the celebration of the longest night of the year.
 The roots of this ancient tradition go back to Mitrasim religion which believed the morning following Yalda night to be the birthday of Mitra the god of light.
+Some however believe that Yalda is not related to Mitraism and is in fact the birth of sun.
 Yalda typically is celebrated with close friends and family staying up late and eating fresh fruits such as watermelon and pomegranate, nuts, and reading Persian poetry.
-Similar to Mehregan, Yalda is also celebrated in various Persian community with organized events and programs abroad especially in California.
+Similar to Mehregan, Yalda is also celebrated in various Persian communities with organized events and programs abroad especially in California.
 For more on Yalda, see this article from The Circle of Ancient Iranian Studies.
+Here is a good documentary on Yalda (in Persian).

 Equinoxes & Solstices in Christianity